Rise to Success: Career Highlights of Travis Kelce

 October 2025: Partnership with Jana Partners to Improve Six Flags

-In October 2025, Travis Kelce partnered with activist investment firm Jana Partners and other investors to push American theme park company Six Flags to improve its marketing and guest experiences.
+In October 2025, Travis Kelce partnered with activist investment firm Jana Partners to push American theme park company Six Flags to improve its marketing and guest experiences.

-October 25, 2025: Breaks Franchise Record for Total Touchdowns
+October 25, 2025: Broke Franchise Record for Total Touchdowns

-On October 25, 2025, in a game against the Denver Broncos, Kelce broke the franchise record for total touchdowns with his eighty-fourth overall.
-He had nine total catches for 91 yards in the game.
+On October 25, 2025, in a game against the Denver Broncos, Travis Kelce broke the franchise record for total touchdowns with his eighty-fourth overall, putting the Chiefs ahead.